A brand new game

 If people honestly cannot afford, then they honestly won't.

-Goodness know the high percentile of my Amiga collection that exists on previously blank floppies, from mates, using the joys of XCopy.
+Goodness knows the high percentile of my Amiga collection that exists on previously blank floppies, from mates, using the joys of XCopy.

 I am not one to argue about Piracy.